rafael-saraiva-mielczarski/rafael-saraiva-mielczarski/README.md

 ### Hey folks, how is it going?👋
--  Software Engineer intern at IBM
+-  Software Engineer intern at Vent Digital
 -  Front-End development student and enthusiast

 -  My Portfolio: https://portfolio-rafael-saraiva-mielczarski.vercel.app/